The Chicago Guide

 Dollop Coffee Co.860 N. Dewitt Place, Gold Coast | 312.600.6346

 While Dollop has expanded across Chicago over the past 10 years, it’s still very much the neighborhood coffee house at heart—there’s nothing slick or overwhelmingly modern about any of the cafes.
 At the original Uptown spot, the seating options include lived-in couches and upholstered chairs, which if you’re in it for the long haul, makes a difference.
 The food offering, while modest, will do the trick in a pinch.
 The Streeterville location is spacious and well suited for study groups or casual meeting.
 Want fresh-baked pie to go with your coffee?
 Evanston serves Hoosier Mama pie all day.
-Perfectly brewed Metropolis coffee is consistent throughout so check out the Lakeview, and Downtown, too.
+Perfectly brewed Metropolis coffee is consistent throughout so check out the and Downtown outpost, too.

 Intelligentsia1233 N. Wells, Old Town | 312.548.3319